 The seat warmers in my mommy-mobile prove to be therapeutic for pain while peppermint tea begrudgingly becomes a suitable surrogate for my beloved coffee.
 Anxiety abates, and as moms do, I power through the discomfort.
 Courage to find the answer, whatever it may be, fills the abysmal void of uncertainty.
 Hatred for the word “idiopathic” fuels this newfound fortitude.

 This compassionate physician then offers a phone consult with my primary care doctor.
-Lab results reveal that antibodies to the infection are present but beneath the treatment threshold.
-They both presume that my body is waging the war and winning, and over the next three months my bladder follows suit.
-The pain abates and by May is barely perceptible.
-It is a priceless gift to be given after six months of suffering.
+Lab results reveal that antibodies to the infection are present but beneath the treatment threshold (tests called IgG and IgM).
+They both presume that my body is waging the war, perhaps winning, and over the next three months my bladder pain improves.
+The pain abates and by May is barely perceptible and tolerable.
+It is a priceless gift to be given after six months of suffering. *(Later, after starting my consortium, I would have access to more accurate testing which confirmed the presence of Chlamydia pneumoniae in my blood by two separate means, DNA testing called “PCR”, as well as an antibody called “Chlamydia pneumoniae IgE”.)

-One month into savoring the joy of wellness and peace, we return to the beginning of this tale with the third assault.
+One month into savoring the joy of relative wellness and peace, we return to the beginning of this tale with the third assault.
 Neurologic symptoms are no joke, and after working in that field I know it is as serious as a heart attack when one or multiple limbs lose sensation.
+On top of that, I begin having trouble coordinating my thumbs writing text messages, nerve pain behind my eyes, cognitive changes and brain fog.
 The litany of potential conditions file in, the worst of which shakes me to my core.
 My doctors recommend a brain MRI.
 They are ruling out Multiple Sclerosis.

 Waiting for a test like this is akin to being trapped in a labyrinth of nightmares.
 Panic rears its increasingly familiar head, now to the tune of being slowly robbed of my physical and mental faculties, culminating in premature death.
 The MRI is exactly three days out, and I am jumping out of my skin.
 Certain that the wait alone is fatal, something hits me.